dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 1 directory, 2 files
 ~~~

-The bytecodes along with the data are *serialized* into these `.pyc` files using a very special serialization format called `marshal` which is scrictly an internal format to python interpreter implementation and not supposed to be used by application programs.
-If you really want to know more about `marshal`, see [Stephane Wirtel's video](https://www.youtube.com/watch?v=45BhX5wSeVs) on youtube.
+The bytecodes along with the data are *serialized* into these `.pyc` files using a very special serialization format called `marshal` which is strictly an internal format to python interpreter implementation and not supposed to be used by application programs.
+If you really want to know more about `marshal`, see [Stephane Wirtel's video](https://www.youtube.com/watch?v=45BhX5wSeVs) on Youtube.

 ---